Apply

 Process Requirements

-The first step in the application process will be for a nonprofit to complete the LOI on the Meridian Foundation website and submit it with two attachments—proof of IRS 501c3 eligibility from the IRS and a budget for the nominated program.
-The deadline for LOI submission will be Midnight on August 1, 2023.
+The first step in the application process will be for a nonprofit to complete the short inquiry form linked above on the Meridian Foundation website and submit it with two attachments—proof of IRS 501c3 eligibility from the IRS and a budget for the nominated program.
+The “rolling” deadline for LOI submission will be Midnight on September 15, 2025.

-Nonprofits that are deemed to be worthy of further consideration will be contacted to submit information concerning the second stage of due diligence by The Meridian Foundation.
-This stage will delve further into the nonprofit’s board members, financial information, and specific questions for each applicant based on their LOI.
+Nonprofits that are deemed to be worthy of further consideration will be contacted to submit information in the following stages of due diligence by The Meridian Foundation.

-Nonprofits selected to receive a $10,000 unrestricted grant/honor from The Meridian Foundation for innovation will not be required to submit grant reports.
+Nonprofits selected to receive an unrestricted grant/honor from The Meridian Foundation for innovation will not be required to submit grant reports.
 Recognition for the innovation award by the nonprofit will be posted on The Meridian Foundation website.